 Tear gas bodes ill for Macedonia name deal

-Police fired tear gas against protesters in both Greece and Macedonia over the weekend, as diplomats signed a name deal to unlock EU enlargement.
+Police fired tear gas at protesters in Greece and Macedonia over the weekend, as diplomats signed a name deal to unlock EU enlargement.

-Fourteen people, including seven policemen, were hurt in scuffles in Pisoderi, in northern Greece, on Sunday (17 June), where 3,000 people went on the street to denounce the accord.
+Fourteen people, including seven policemen, were hurt in scuffles in Pisoderi, in northern Greece, on Sunday (17 June), where 3,000 people came out to denounce the accord.

 Join EUobserver today